 Pre-Employment Tests Defined

 In this environment, pre-employment tests can provide tremendous value for organizations seeking to find the right talent.
-By adding pre-employment assessments to the candidate selection process, companies of all sizes can get a better handle on the vast pool of candidates applying to open positions.
-And while technology may be responsible for the increase in applications, it also provides an answer, by making it much simpler to integrate pre-employment testing into the hiring process.
+By adding pre-employment assessments to the candidate selection process, organizations can get a stronger talent signal and make better talent decisions that drive bottom line results.

 Types of Pre-Employment Tests

-In fact, research demonstrates that cognitive aptitude tests are far better at predicting job performance than other common hiring criteria – aptitude tests are twice as predictive as job interviews, three times as predictive as experience, and four times as predictive as education level.
+In fact, research demonstrates that cognitive aptitude tests are far better at predicting job performance than other common hiring criteria – aptitude tests are 1.6x as predictive as unstructured job interviews and four times as predictive as job experience.

-Figure 1: When it comes to predicting job performance, aptitude tests are twice as predictive as job interviews, three times as predictive as job experience, and four times as predictive as education level.
+Figure 1: When it comes to predicting job performance, aptitude tests are 1.6x as predictive as unstructured job interviews and four times as predictive as experience.

 Personality tests are becoming increasingly popular among HR professionals, yet there are still quite a few misconceptions about what personality tests are and how they should be used.